 Table of Content

-Since PTSD symptoms are increasingly prevalent in war veterans, this emotional disorder has also been labeled “shell shock” or “battle fatigue.”
-Contrary to the myth that this mental disease affects only the old, mental health specialists maintain that it can affect anyone regardless of age, gender, or race.
+Since PTSD symptoms are increasingly prevalent in war veterans, this emotional disorder has also been labelled “shell shock” or “battle fatigue.”
+Contrary to the myth that this mental disease affects only the old, mental health specialists maintain that it can affect anyone unbiased of age, gender, or race.

 Stages of Post-Traumatic Stress Disorder (PTSD)